rizzolol/docs/docs/hooks/order-sign.md

 1.0 | Initial Release
 1.0.1 | Add DeviceRequest to list of order resources for R4.
-1.1.0 | Updated hook to all for use in order-revision situations 2.0 | Revise language for the draftOrders field
+1.1.0 | Updated hook to all for use in order-revision situations